Ireneyou33/NYC-Taxi-Fares/README.md

 # NYC-Taxi-Fares
-Predicting taxi fares in New York City
+Predicting taxi fares in New York City using DNN

 ## Reference
 Loy, James.
 "Neural Network Projects With Python".
 Packt.
 Feb 2019.